astralfrontier/astralfrontier.org-OLD/source/_posts/assorted-d-d-pc-ideas.md

 **Warlock**: A full Warlock is unlikely, but a Hexblade + Paladin or Valor Bard multiclass has a lot of neat opportunities.
 The idea of a magic sword calling a hero to adventure is an old one in fiction, but there's room to develop it in new or interesting ways.

 **Wizard**: A Divination Wizard inspired by the [Astrologian] from FFXIV, crossed with [Lando Calrissian] and a touch of FFVI's [Setzer].
-A mystic gambler who understands the celestial and terrestrial through the medium of games.
+A mystic who understands the celestial and terrestrial through games and chance.

 [Astrologian]: https://na.finalfantasyxiv.com/jobguide/astrologian/
 [Batman: the Brave and the Bold]: https://tvtropes.org/pmwiki/pmwiki.php/WesternAnimation/BatmanTheBraveAndTheBold